DevMain1953/Short-URLs/readme.md

 ## Installation

 - get the latest version from git repo
-- in project directory 'composer update'
+- in project directory 'composer install'
+- run the migrations
+- 'php artisan serve'

 ### License